project-gemmi/gemmi/docs/cell.rst

 There are three popular unit cell reductions:

-- the Minkowski-Buerger reduction, which minimizes *a*\ +\ *b*\ +\ *c* (in special cases multiple, up to 6 different bases have the same minimal sum *a*\ +\ *b*\ +\ *c*),
+- the Minkowski-Buerger reduction, which minimizes *a*\ +\ *b*\ +\ *c* (in special, cases multiple, up to 6 different bases have the same minimal sum *a*\ +\ *b*\ +\ *c*),
 - the Eisenstein-Niggli reduction, which adds extra conditions to the previous one and makes the result unique,